 “Jacob…” Julia begins.
 I love the sound of my name coming from her lips.
-“Can you tell me why you want to be happy?” she says.
+“Can you tell me why you want to be happy?”

 I consider her question for a moment.
 “Because being miserable hurts,” I finally say.

 She leans back.
-She does not adjust her mu-mu.
-Today it is a ridiculous daisy print.
+She does not adjust her muumuu.
+Today, it is a ridiculous daisy print.

-“So… you only want to be happy… to avoid pain?” she asks, cocking an eyebrow.
+“So… you only want to be happy… to avoid pain?”
+She cocks an eyebrow.

-My head begins to hurt trying to follow her train of thought.
-“Isn’t that the point of life, to avoid pain?”
-I reply.
-It immediately occurs to me that this is what I have always tried and it doesn’t work, so what I said cannot be correct.
+My head begins to hurt, trying to follow her train of thought.
+“Isn’t that the point of life?
+To avoid pain?”
+It immediately occurs to me that this is what I have always tried, and it doesn’t work, so what I said cannot be correct.

-She looks at me as if to say ‘you tell me?’
+She looks at me as if to say “You tell me.”

 I stand.
-Moving slower than I would a week before.
+Moving slower than I would have a week before.
 The tumor continually robs my brain of the ability to control my body.

-“No that can’t be correct,” I finally say, my back turned toward her, embarrassed at my naked honesty.
+“No, that can’t be correct,” I finally say, my back toward her, embarrassed by my naked honesty.
 “Fine, why do you want to be happy?”
-I ask her, turning to meet her gaze.
+I ask, turning to meet her gaze.

 She looks back at me for a long moment.
-“I shouldn’t say this…” she begins.
-“This is your therapy, not mine.
-But, under the circumstances…” she says, spreading her arms to encompass the room and my present situation.
-“For me, happiness is the point of life… right now,”
+“I shouldn’t say this… This is your therapy, not mine.
+But, under the circumstances…” She spreads her arms to encompass the room and my present situation.
+“For me, happiness is the point of life… right now.”

-“Why do you say, right now?”
+“Why do you say right now?”
 I ask, shaking my head in confusion.

-“Because that is the only time you can be happy,” she says.
+“Because this is the only time you can be happy,” she says.

 * * *

 I wake.
 Time lost again.
-I want a drink but I have not been able to drink without throwing up for weeks.
+I want a drink, but I haven’t been able to drink without throwing up for weeks.
 I need to see Julia.
-The last time I saw her she told me that we had covered all the things I needed to know to be happy.
+The last time I saw her she told me we had covered all the things I needed to know to be happy.
 The rest is up to me.

-I can sense that Timmy is still in the room, by my bedside, sitting my deathwatch.
+I can sense Timmy is still in the room by my bedside, sitting my deathwatch.

 I open my eyes.
-“No Timmy, I will not give you any money,” I say.
+“No, Timmy, I will not give you any money.”

-“You don’t even know why I need the money,” He says.
+“You don’t even know why I need the money.”

 “Do you really think it will make a difference?”

-“It might,”
+“It might.”

-“Fine,” I say, carefully rising up in bed.
-I realize that I need to go to the bathroom.
-I carefully lean on my good arm and start to push myself out of the bed.
+“Fine.”
+I carefully rise up in bed.
+I realize I need to go to the bathroom.
+I carefully lean on my good arm and start to push myself out of bed.

 Timmy reaches out and steadies me by grabbing my right shoulder.

-“Seriously what’s wrong with your arm?” he asks.
+“Seriously, what’s wrong with your arm?” he asks.

 I look at him.
 His eyes look sad.
 He looks really troubled.

-“I’m really dying Timmy, this is what it looks like,” I say as I slide of the bed to my feet.
+“I’m really dying, Timmy.
+This is what it looks like,” I say as I slide off the bed to my feet.
 I stand a moment to make sure I won’t fall over.
-I look to the door and calculate the effort to get to the bathroom and back.
+Then I look to the door and calculate the effort to get to the bathroom and back.
 I think I will just make it and need another nap.

 I glance at the clock.
 Two hours have passed since the last time I looked at it.
 I missed breakfast.
-I should be hungry but I am not.
+I should be hungry, but I’m not.

-“Did mom bring my breakfast?”
+“Did Mom bring my breakfast?”
 I ask.
-Ne nods.
+He nods.
 “And?”
-I ask.

-“I ate it… It would have gotten cold, you were totally out,” He says.
-Anger seeps through me.
-But I push it back.
+“I ate it.
+It would have gotten cold.
+You were totally out.”

+Anger seeps through me, but I push it back.
 I can’t eat anyway.